Undertreatment of pain: Prevention and screening

 Current strategies for improvement in pain management include framing it as an ethical issue; promoting pain management as a legal right; providing constitutional guarantees and statutory regulations that span negligence law, criminal law, and elder abuse; defining pain management as a fundamental human right; categorizing failure to provide pain management as professional misconduct, and issuing guidelines and standards of practice by professional bodies.

 History

-In 1961 the Single Convention on Narcotic Drugs established that certain drugs are " for the relief of pain and suffering" and that states should make them available to people who need them.
+In 1961 the Single Convention on Narcotic Drugs established that certain drugs are "indispensable for the relief of pain and suffering" and that states should make them available to people who need them.

 In 2009, a WHO report noted that accessing treatment for pain was difficult for many people in many places in the world for a range of reasons.

 In 2010 the Commission on Narcotic Drugs and adopted a resolution on access to pain treatments.
 Also in 2010 the United Nations Office on Drugs and Crime published a feature explaining the problem of lack of access to pain treatment and expressing interest in the topic.
 In 2011 the International Narcotics Control Board published a supplement to its annual report which highlighted the issue as a concern to be addressed.